chhmjj/nQueens/README.md

 # nQueens
-Solves n - Queens problem using either a hill-climbing or genetic algorithm
+Solves n - Queens problem using either a hill-climbing (the c++ file) or genetic algorithm (the python file)